ami-iit/bipedal-locomotion-framework/utilities/mas-imu-test/README.md

 - ``gyro_sensor_name    l_foot_ft_gyro_3b13`` The name of the gyro sensor attached to the IMU sensor.
 - ``acc_sensor_name    l_foot_ft_acc_3b13`` The name of the accelerometer attached to the IMU sensor.
 - ``remote_control_boards    ("left_leg")`` The comma-separated list of control boards including all the joints connecting the sensor under testing to the base link.
+- ``rpy_shuffling ("roll", "pitch", "yaw")`` It allows shuffling the rpy order.
+Use only the "roll", "pitch", "yaw" keywords.
+It is possible to prepend "-", e.g. "-pitch" to change the sign.